 - You have a certificate stating that you have a higher level of Portuguese than A2 (B1, B2, C1 or C2), or

-- You are over 60 years old, having a mental handicap or being illiterate, or
+- You are over 60 years old, have a mental handicap, or being illiterate, or

 - You are seriously ill or handicapped.